 • Include the Windy Harbour Water Reserve as a special control area in its local planning scheme.
-This will be an inclusion in the Shire of Manjimup's Local Planning Strategy and Scheme which are currently under review.
+This will be an inclusion in the Shire of Manjimup's Local Planning Strategy and Scheme which is not yet finalised.

 In addition to the Windy Harbour Drinking Water Supply, a signed non-potable camp rainwater tank is situated at the Nature Based Caravan Park, which is not monitored through the DWQMP.
 The water in this tank is not intended for drinking.